VisualService/dotnet-zoom-meeting-SDK/README.md

 3. Implement a IZoomSDKInitializeListener singleton somewhere in your application

 4. Initialise the SDK in the IZoomSDKInitializeListener.
+Note the main thread access in this step and all the way down.
+It's needed.

 ```
                 var zoomInitParams = new ZoomSDKInitParams